Social Capital

 Participation Methodologies

-In addition to the social capital thesis I have also published my work on community participation methodologies and how to incorporate social capital theory.
+In addition to the social capital thesis, we have also published work on community participation methodologies and how to incorporate social capital theory.
+This publication is a report and is not peer-reviewed.
 Pages that relate to this publication can be found in the Participation Methodologies section.

-Claridge, T. 2004, ‘Designing Social Capital Sensitive Participation Methodologies’, www.socialcapitalresearch.com
+Claridge, T. 2004, ‘Designing Social Capital Sensitive Participation Methodologies’, Social Capital Research & Training, www.socialcapitalresearch.com

 100 Years of Social Capital